WoltjenLab/MHcut/README.md

 The required parameters are:

-- *-var* a TAB delimited file starting with chr/start/end columns and then whatever else (e.g. rsid, gene).
+- *-var* a TAB delimited file starting with chr/start/end columns and potentially followed by other columns (e.g. rsid, gene).
 The first row contains the column names.
 - *-ref* a fasta file with the reference genome.
 - *-jf* the 23-mers count file created by JellyFish.
 - *-out* the prefix for the output files (TSV files).